PLEASE NOTE WE HAVE A GREAT NEW MOULD A LARGE LION POT 15" HIGH AND 16.5" ACROSS THE TOP ITS A LOVELY MOULD PLEASE RING FOR DETAILS

-PLEASE NOTE PRICES ON THIS SITE ARE THE CHEAPEST,AND WE USE PAYPAL, if you wish to pay with online transfer (basc)we can reduce by another £5 just email me and ask
+PLEASE NOTE PRICES ON THIS SITE ARE THE CHEAPEST,AND WE USE PAYPAL, if you wish to pay with online transfer (basc)we can reduce by 5% on orders between £250-£450 and 10%on orders over £450

 As most of our moulds are fibreglass only moulds they don't need a latex inner jacket and will therefore last an awful long time.
 I have fibreglass moulds which I bought 25 years ago and they are as good today as they were then! (we now make latex and fibreglass moulds)